Abby-Boulter/Project_3/README.md

 * [Noelle](https://github.com/noellemtz)

 ## Overview
 Within the United States, 700 heat-related deaths occur yearly.
 These deaths are preventable, and we can decrease these numbers by spreading awareness.
 Our team aims to provide a dashboard linking health data to clear visualizations that the public can use.
-Using the Arizona Department of Health Services Environmental Health Tracking data, we created a dashboard to provide public acccess to heat-related illness data.
+Using the CDC's National Environmental Public Health Tracking Network data API and requesting data from the Arizona Department of Health Services Environmental Health Tracking data, we created a dashboard to provide public acccess to heat-related illness data.
 We examined the relations among heat-related illness ED visits throughout the past decade, high daily temperatures, social vulnerability index, and other possibilities derived from the data.

 ## Deployed Version
 [site](url)

 ## Data Sources
 Arizona Department of Health Services.
 Arizona Environmental Public Health Tracking Network. (n.d.)
 Web.
 Accessed: June 01, 2023. www.azdhs.gov/epht.

+Centers for Disease Control and Prevention.
+National Environmental Public Health Tracking Network. (n.d.)
+Web API. www.cdc.gov/ephtracking.

 ## Key Learnings
 * How to communicate and work efficiently within a team.